qmk/qmk_firmware/keyboards/handwired/justageng/office60/readme.md

 If it works, press the reset button on the blue pill, or reconnect the USB.
 Running ``lsusb`` should show a device with the vid/pid "0FF1:CE60".
 This will show up as a keyboard in device manager.

+## Potential issues
-Note: If you get an error like "LIBUSB_ERROR_IO" when running the last dfu-util command, then your bluepill is not compatible.
+If you get an error like "LIBUSB_ERROR_IO" when running the last dfu-util command, then your bluepill is not compatible.
 Example error message shown below:
 ```
 C:\Users\Jia Geng>dfu-util -d 1eaf:0003 -a 2 -D ..\..\msys64\home\Jia_Geng\qmk_firmware\handwired_justageng_office60_default.bin
 dfu-util 0.11